-Prioritising immigration enforcement over the human rights of migrant women prevents them from reporting domestic abuse due to fear of being treated as criminals - an increasing possibility due to the Illegal Migration Bill.
+Prioritising immigration enforcement over the human rights of migrant women prevents them from reporting VAWG due to fear of being treated as criminals.
 The lack of safe reporting mechanisms creates a barrier for migrant women seeking support to flee violence, putting their lives at risk and allowing perpetrators to exert abuse with impunity.
 A firewall will enable victims to report abuse without the fear of being arrested, imprisoned, detained and deported.